zcczhang/UAV_Coverage/research_report.md

 <center><img src="https://github.com/zcczhang/UAV_Coverage/blob/master/Research_Report/al3.png?raw=true" width=580" height="350"/></center>

-We then conduct our experiment for the dual drones coverage in the 5 × 6 gridworld by initializing n = 2 in the algorithm(code).
+We then conduct our experiment for the dual drones coverage in the 5 × 6 gridworld by initializing n = 2 in the algorithm[code](https://github.com/zcczhang/UAV_Coverage/tree/master/multi_agent_Q_Learning).
 Figure 11 and figure 12 shows two successful convergences of steps each episode for this algorithm in the 5 × 6 gridworld.
 In this case, each step is moving from a center of a grid to another center of a grid, and the convergence means that the agent of two drones finish providing the coverage in a stable steps for all 30 grids and the Q table will not be updated.
 From figures below, we could see that the agent could find a relatively small steps after training and our agents are indeed learning.

 <center><img src="https://github.com/zcczhang/UAV_Coverage/blob/master/Research_Report/fig11&12.png?raw=true.png?raw=true" width=660" height="260"/></center>